linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 02 Term and Volatility Structures of Interest Rates.md

 #### Remark

-It is understandable that LIBOR market (interbanks), Eurodollar futures market (CME), and swap market (OTC) are quite different in may ways (market microstructure, participants, locations, regulations, etc.) and hence no one would expect their rates are consistent.
+It is understandable that LIBOR market (interbanks), Eurodollar futures market (CME), and swap market (OTC) are quite different in many ways (market microstructure, participants, locations, regulations, etc.) and hence no one would expect their rates are consistent.
 As a result, when building a curve using prices from these different markets, it is expected that the curve will not be continuous.
 As a result of that, various smoothing techniques are used.
 There is no consensus to which smoothing method is best.

 ### 2.6.2 OIS Curve